List of Heimat episodes: 1: "The Call of Faraway Places"/"Fernweh" (1919-1928)

 The most prominent citizen in Schabbach is its avaricious mayor, Alois Wiegand.
-Wiegland flaunts his purchase of the first motorcycle in the village, exciting the envy and wonderment of the inhabitants.
+Wiegand flaunts his purchase of the first motorcycle in the village, exciting the envy and wonderment of the inhabitants.
 Wiegand's children Maria and Wilfried both will become major characters in the series.
 The kind and long-suffering Maria Wiegand, in fact, will take over from Paul as the character around whom everything revolves.
 Wilfried, on the other hand, takes after his unpleasant father.

 In 1922 Paul's brother Eduard helps organize the unveiling of Schabbach's war memorial to its fallen sons.
 The following year the French army occupies the region.
 Ruhr Valley.

 Meanwhile Paul has become attracted to Apollonia, a strikingly beautiful girl employed as a maid at the inn.
 The women of Schabbach, including Paul's mother Katharina, whisper that because she has black hair, Apollonia is gypsy who casts spells on men.
 The locals hate Apollonia because she has had a child with a Frenchman.
 Since Apollonia lets no one see her baby, village gossip accuses her of having killed and buried it in the midden (dung heap).
 They organize a search but instead of a corpse unearth Wiegland's lost motorcycle, missing for a year.
 Unable to bear their cruelty, Apollonia leaves with her baby for France.
 After learning that Apollonia returns his love, Paul, smitten, almost goes with her, but is unable to summon up the courage.

 Still pining for Apollonia, Paul marries Wiegand's pretty daughter Maria, who has kept in touch with Apollonia and who is also in love with Paul.
 They have two sons: Anton and Ernst.
 To support them Paul works at his father Mathias's forge.
 They live at the forge with Paul's parents.